Shamazo/whrb-stream-alarm/README.md

 # Deadair alarm for WHRB
-This script was written by Hamish Nicholson (/koala) in June 2019 If it detects silence in any two consecutive 30 second blocks of the stream then it sends out an email to the important @whrb emails Additionally the recovery email for the gmail used here is tech@whrb.org
+This script was written by Hamish Nicholson (/koala) in June 2019.
+If it detects silence in any two consecutive 30 second blocks of the stream then it sends out an email to the important @whrb emails.
+Additionally the recovery email for the gmail used here is tech@whrb.org

 ##						WARNING!!!!